DECEMBER 15, 2024

 Clients hold individual accounts within the institution, much like regular bank accounts.
 They can load money into these accounts by exchanging their traditional currency (like EUR) for electronic money.
 This electronic money is then safely stored in their digital accounts, accessible for various transactions.

 “PayLO” assists in smooth payment operations.
 When you make a transaction, the funds move from your bank account through “PaymentPro” to the recipient.
-Payment Institutions ensure that your funds are transferred securely and efficiently.
+Payment institutions ensure that your funds are transferred securely and efficiently.

-In summary, EMIs create a virtual currency ecosystem, while Payment Institutions expertly handle the flow of existing funds.
+In summary, EMIs create a virtual currency ecosystem, while payment institutions expertly handle the flow of existing funds.
 Your choice between the two depends on your business needs and objectives.
 Remember, no ‘better or worse’ exists since the financial world benefits from EMIs and PIs to harmonize transactions.

 #2 Initial Capital requirements